 I don’t think it matters what you wear as each option has pros and cons.

-Should I go to Ranhukan to see the elephants?
+Should I go to Tangkahan to see the elephants?

-I’m going to write an entire post about our experiences there but I would definitely say NO. The elephants are significantly damaged and do not want anything to do with humans.
+I have written an entire post about our experiences there and I would definitely say NO. The elephants are significantly damaged and do not want anything to do with humans.

 Our experience was horrific.
 We saw the elephants being beaten, ridden, anally violated, forcefully held down and deliberately starved.
 We left with all the kids crying.

 I would never recommend that anybody support it.